pixano/pixano-app/README.md

 sudo docker run -it --rm -v "$PWD":/data -p 3000:3000 pixano/pixano-app
 ```

+The path where you run this command must contain your folder of images.

-In practice, we suggest you setup an alias called `pixano` to automatically expose the folder containing your specified image, so the script can read it and store results where you can access them.
+[Optional] In practice, we suggest you setup an alias called `pixano` to automatically expose the folder containing your specified image, so the script can read it and store results where you can access them.
 This is how you can do it in your terminal console on OSX or Linux:
 ```bash
 # Setup the alias.
 Put this in your .bashrc file so it's available at startup.
 alias pixano='function ne() { if [ -d "$(pwd)/$1" ]; then DATA="$(pwd)/$1" && shift; else DATA="$(pwd)"; fi; sudo docker run --init -it --rm --network host -v "$DATA":/data pixano/pixano-app $@; }; ne'